 Integrated care is a collaborative approach where healthcare professionals from various disciplines—such as primary care providers, specialists, allied health professionals, mental health professionals, pharmacists and community and social workers—work together to provide coordinated, patient-centred care.
 This ensures patients receive the right care at the right time.
 The goal is to improve health outcomes, reduce service duplication, and lower costs by offering more efficient, coordinated care.

-What types of projects are teams working on?
+What types of projects do teams work on?

 Enhanced Integrated Care builds on the success of recent HEC initiatives.
 These past projects are examples of the type of work that could be further strengthened through this offering: